LG G5 OLED TV Review

 4. LG

-LG has been releasing OLED models since 2013, and the technology really started to catch on with enthusiasts with the release of their 2016 C Series model.
-Since then, LG has been steadily releasing new OLED models on a yearly basis.
+LG has been releasing OLED models since 2013, and the technology really started to catch on with enthusiasts with the 2016 C Series.
+Since then, LG has been steadily releasing new OLED models each year.
 These OLEDs have always used WOLED panels, with incremental upgrades to brightness and features each year.
-In 2023, LG released their first G Series OLED that utilized MLA technology for increased brightness, but this technology really didn't do a lot to help compete with the color saturation you get on QD-OLEDs from competing brands like Sony and Samsung.
+In 2023, LG released its first G Series OLED that used MLA technology for increased brightness, but this technology didn't do much to match the color saturation you get from QD-OLEDs from brands like Sony and Samsung.
 However, things have changed with the release of their new primary RGB tandem panel.
 This new panel is still a WOLED but is designed to increase brightness even further and deliver a wider range of colors than their previous OLED models.

 The LG G5 OLED is the first TV to utilize this new technology.
 This flagship TV sits at the top of their 2025 lineup, above the LG B5 OLED and the LG C5 OLED.
 It uses the Alpha 11 AI processor Gen 2 and has a full suite of advanced features, like HDMI 2.1 bandwidth on all four ports, VRR, and up to 4k @ 165Hz.
-It also supports the popular Dolby Vision HDR format, has LG's Game Optimizer picture mode that is designed with performance in mind, and runs the 2025 version of LG's webOS.
-We bought and tested the 77-inch model, but it's also available in 55, 65, 83, and 97-inch sizes.
+It also supports the popular Dolby Vision HDR format, features LG's Game Optimizer picture mode, designed with performance in mind, and runs the 2025 version of LG's webOS.
+We bought and tested the 77-inch model, but it's also available in 55-, 65-, 83-, and 97-inch sizes.
 However, the 97-inch model doesn't utilize the new primary RGB tandem panel or MLA technology.

 Our Verdict